Solar Panels South Carolina — Costs, Savings & Payback

 South Carolina solar panels make financial sense in 2026 despite a below-average electricity rate of $0.1571/kWh.
 The key driver: 5.18 daily sun hours and a 3–5%/year rate increase trend that makes every year of delay more expensive.
 Solar panels in South Carolina typically pay back in ~15 years.

-Why Solar Makes Financial Sense in South Carolina
+Why Solar Panels in South Carolina Make Financial Sense

 - At $0.1571/kWh, South Carolina's rate is below average — but 5.18 daily sun hours and a 3–5%/year rate increase trend still make solar panels South Carolina a sound long-term investment